netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## Error Responses to Clients Overriding Immutable Configuration

-This section provides examples of clients attempts to override immutable configuration and error responses that the server might return.
+This section provides examples of client attempts to override immutable configuration and error responses that the server might return.
 Separate examples are provided for NETCONF and RESTCONF protocols, in {{NETCONF-error}} and {{RESTCONF-error}} respectively.

 ~~~~
 {::include-fold error.xml}